 In essence, the move towards a digital approach in arbitration not only aligns with environmental sustainability but also unlocks a host of benefits, ranging from AI integration to improved data security and efficient management of digital media.

-Leveraging hybrid hearings to connect participants virtually
+Leveraging hybrid and virtual hearings to connect parties

 The technology for virtual hearings extends beyond mere convenience, offering additional Environmental, Social, and Governance (ESG) benefits: